 In the New Hampshire region, we’ve seen temperatures skyrocket to over 90 degrees lately.
 While this summer weather is great for BBQs and sunbathing, it can also bring out some funky odors from your septic tank and leach field.
 Products like Febreze and Lysol may work great for neutralizing odors in your bathroom, but it’s not going to be much help outside!
 Here are some recommended steps for helping to identify and eliminate strong septic smells.

 Get Your Septic Checked

 Sometimes these odd odors occasionally occur due to the standard breakdown of solids in your tank.
 They should be passing and not linger for long.
 However, stinky smells that just won’t go away could also indicate a functionality issue.
-If the odor doesn’t dissipate after a few weeks, you should definitely consider contacting us and have our experts make sure everything’s running properly.
+If the odor doesn’t dissipate after a few weeks, you should definitely consider contacting us and having our experts make sure everything’s running properly.

 Be Careful What You Flush

-Remember, putting products and chemicals down your toilet that doesn’t belong there can also cause a smelly situation.
+Remember, putting products and chemicals in your toilet that don’t belong there can also cause a smelly situation.
 Wet wipes, sanitary products, and paper towels are extremely hard for your system to break down and can eventually result in a clogged pipe.
 If left unattended, this clog will start to reek over time due to the build-up of waste.
 In addition, hazardous liquids like grease, oils, and bleach contain properties that interfere with the good bacteria in your septic.
 If these bacteria can’t properly break down your waste, then you’ll end up with an awful odor which, unfortunately for you, is exacerbated when it’s especially hot out.